- Experts say nursing facilities aren’t well equipped to handle a pandemic such as COVID-19.

 Facilities are now required to report cases directly to the CDC as well as to other patients and their families.

-“Our country, unlike others, is segregated by age,” Steven M. Levin, a Chicago attorney specializing in nursing home advocacy, told Healthline.
+“Our country, unlike others, is segregated by age,” Steven M. Levin, a Chicago attorney specializing in nursing home advocacy, told Healthline in April.
 “Only 13 percent of older people live with extended family members, Instead, they live in their own communities.
 Now we’re seeing that, once an infection hits, it can quickly turn into a catastrophe.”

 An analysis by the New York Times reported in May that there were at least 8,500 nursing homes and other long-care facilities in the United States with reported COVID-19 cases.

-That includes the Life Care Center in Kirkland, Washington, where 43 people died early in the pandemic.
+That included the Life Care Center in Kirkland, Washington, where 43 people died early in the pandemic.

 That facility was fined $611,000 for its response.